-Why Terry Funk Chose Hardcore Homecoming Over ECW One Night Stand in 2005
+Why Terry Funk Chose Hardcore Homecoming Over ECW’s One Night Stand in 2005

-Upon joining ECW, Terry Funk brought instant credibility to the the new direction of the brand while selflessly elevating future superstars throughout his tenure.
-Without his early involvement, many, including myself wonder if ECW would have ever grown so rapidly while establishing themselves as a unique alternative that attracted loyal supporters.
+Upon joining ECW, Terry Funk brought instant credibility to the brand's new direction while selflessly elevating future superstars throughout his tenure.
+Without his early involvement, many, including myself, wonder if ECW would have ever grown so rapidly while establishing itself as a unique alternative that attracted loyal supporters.

-With fan support at an all-time which was supported by surprisingly high sales figures generated from The Rise and Fall of ECW DVD, Vince McMahon ultimately made the decision to move forward with ECW: One Night Stand after the idea of an ECW reunion show was pitched to him by RVD.
+With fan support at an all-time high and surprisingly high sales figures generated from The Rise and Fall of ECW DVD, Vince McMahon ultimately decided to proceed with ECW: One Night Stand after RVD pitched him the idea of an ECW reunion show.

-The same month as WWE’s announcement, Shane Douglas would announce plans for Hardcore Homecoming show that would take place at the former ECW Arena in Philadelphia the same weekend as One Night Stand.
-Similarly to One Night Stand, this show was positioned as an ECW reunion, but a notable difference was the fact it did not include WWE contracted performers who previously competed in ECW.
+The same month as WWE's announcement, Shane Douglas announced plans for a Hardcore Homecoming show that would take place at the former ECW Arena in Philadelphia on the same weekend as One Night Stand.
+Similarly to One Night Stand, this show was considered an ECW reunion.
+Still, a notable difference was that it did not include WWE-contracted performers who had previously competed in ECW.

-While ECW One Night Stand was undoubtedly the more successful of the two events, some argue that Hardcore Homecoming was more authentic and true to the original vision of Extreme Championship Wrestling since it was not promoted by Vince McMahon and WWE.
+While ECW's One Night Stand was undoubtedly the most successful of the two events, some argue that Hardcore Homecoming was more authentic and true to the original vision of Extreme Championship Wrestling since Vince McMahon and WWE did not promote it.

-Raven (due to TNA shutting down his ONS offer), Shane Douglas and Sabu were just a few of the notable names to strictly appear on Hardcore Homecoming, but a 60-year-old Terry Funk was faced with a very difficult decision.
+Raven (due to TNA shutting down his ONS offer), Shane Douglas, and Sabu were just a few of the notable names to appear on Hardcore Homecoming strictly, but a 60-year-old Terry Funk was faced with a very difficult decision.
 Does he perform on Hardcore Homecoming or ECW One Night Stand?
 Given his age, the probability of appearing on both shows that weekend was incredibly low, but his decision was a heartfelt one at the time.

-“I had an opportunity to go into the WWE at this time and they sent me a contract.
+"I had an opportunity to go into the WWE, and they sent me a contract.
 Sent me a very good contract.
 This is the contract here.
-Not that it’s anything special or anything but it’s for quite a sum of money and it’s certainly isn’t for what Hulk Hogan or Triple H or Ric Flair or The Undertaker makes, but it’s for quite a bit more money than for this group that I’m going to perform for.”
+Not that it's anything special or anything, but it's for quite a sum of money, and it certainly isn't for what Hulk Hogan or Triple H or Ric Flair or The Undertaker makes, but it's for quite a bit more money than for this group that I'm going to perform for."

-Realizing that he had to choose between either One Night Stand or Hardcore Homecoming, Terry would elaborate on his decision:
+Realizing that he had to choose between either One Night Stand or Hardcore Homecoming, Terry elaborated on his decision in the Hardcore Homecoming documentary:

 “I had a choice and I had to make a choice between the two companies because I know at my age, my time again is that I can’t perform two shows that close together.